tdiba/Social_Media_Analytics/README.md

   #### Trends Over Time:
     - Fluctuations in daily engagement metrics were observed, which is typical in social media dynamics.
     - Peaks in engagement often corresponded with increases in new followers, highlighting the impact of high-engagement posts on audience growth.

-### Discussion

-The analysis suggests that video posts are most effective in driving engagement and audience growth on social media.
-The strong correlation between engagement metrics and new followers indicates that strategies focused on increasing likes, comments, and shares can be effective in growing an audience.
-The observed trends over time also underscore the importance of consistent engagement in building a follower base.

 ### Conclusion